wintechis/sparqledit/docs/tutorial/TUTORIAL.md

 ### "SPARQL view" from Solid Pod

-Steps for loading a new "SPARQL view" (configuration file) from a Solid Pod.
+Steps for loading a new "SPARQL view" configuration file from a Solid Pod.

-Alternatively, a "SPARQL view" configuration file can be loaded from disk.
+Alternatively, a "SPARQL view" configuration file can be loaded from disk via "load config file" without Solid.

 <img src="img/solidimport.jpg" width="800" />

 ## Expert user perspective

 Expert users create and test "SPARQL views" for their colleagues.
-"SPARQL view" configuration files are text files in the JSON-LD format.
+"SPARQL view" configuration files are RDF documents in the JSON-LD format.
 They can be uploaded to Solid Pods or distributed as files.

 ### Create new "SPARQL view"